i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 ::

-  crypto.encType=nnn      The encryption type to be used.
+  i2cp.leaseSetEncType=nnn  The encryption type to be used.
                             0: ElGamal
                             4: This proposal.
                             Other values to be defined in future proposals.

 Create Leaseset2 Message